-In addition, the preliminary review of the Commission's report indicates that the Commission concluded that the time is ripe for change in all aspects of the approach to identification evidence.
-Its conclusion was based in part also on the insights of my doctoral dissertation and from the dramatic data I referred to in my study that was presented as part of the Innocence Project in the United States, and the insights in Simon’s inspirational book In Doubt: The Psychology of the Criminal Justice Process .

-The Commission found that the investigatory unit should be instructed to give utmost consideration to extra-systemic variables beyond its control regarding the inherent difficulties in the manner in which investigators are often influenced by biases and trapped by mistaken conceptions with regard the identification evidence primarily on matters relating to the decision regarding the type of lineup used, the manner in which it is conducted, and the behavior of those conducting the lineup at the time.
+Furthermore, the Commission concluded that changes should be made in all aspects of the treatment of eyewitness identification evidence.
+It based its conclusions on, among other things, insights from Dan Simon’s seminal book In Doubt: The Psychology of the Criminal Justice Process and from my doctoral dissertation, and the dramatic data presented in a study I conducted that formed part of the Innocence Project in the United States.
+The Commission found that investigatory bodies should be instructed to give utmost consideration to extra-systemic variables beyond its control.
+In particular, their recommendations related to how investigators can often be influenced by biases and mistaken conceptions with regard to eyewitness identification evidence.
+In particular, these biases related to decisions regarding the type of police lineup used, the manner in which such lineups were conducted, and the behavior of those conducting the lineup.

-Variables to which I referred to in my research, and which could potentially reduce the evidentiary value of identification evidence, including: the criminal incident itself; the characteristics of the identifying witness; the length of exposure to the event; the distance between the identifying witness and the suspect; the level of lighting during the event; cultural-social characteristics; the age of the identifying witness and the like.
+Among the variables to which I have referred in my research that could potentially reduce the evidentiary value of eyewitness identification evidence are: the criminal incident itself; the characteristics of the eyewitness; the length of exposure of the eyewitness to the incident; the distance between the eyewitness and the suspect; the level of lighting during the event; cultural-social characteristics; and the age of the eyewitness.
+The Danziger Commission determined that investigatory bodies should be instructed to give utmost consideration to the systemic variables within their own control, to which I referred in my research.
+These variables, which could potentially reduce the evidentiary value of eyewitness identification evidence include: the type of police identification lineup that the investigatory unit uses; the awareness of the police officer in charge of conducting the lineup regarding the identity of the suspect and his/her placement in the lineup; whether the police officer in charge of the lineup has given instructions or warnings to the eyewitness prior to and during the lineup; the significance of feedback given to the eyewitness prior, during, or after the lineup; the number of people, suspects, and eyewitnesses taking part in the lineup; documentation of the lineup by the investigatory body; and the level of confidence the eyewitness expresses and how it is documented by the investigatory body.

-In the spirit of the aforementioned, the Commission found In addition that the investigatory unit should be instructed to give utmost consideration to the systemic variables within its own control, to which I referred to in my research, and which could potentially reduce the evidentiary value of identification evidence, including: the type of lineup that the investigatory unit uses; the awareness of the policeman in charge of conducting the lineup as to the identity of the suspect and his/her placement in the lineup; whether the policeman in charge has given instructions or warnings to the identifying witness (prior to the lineup and during the course of it) the significance of feedback given to the identifying witness (prior, during or after); the number of people, suspects, and identifying witnesses taking part in the lineup; documentation of the lineup by the investigatory unit; the level of confidence the identifying witness expresses and how it is documented by the investigatory unit.
-Among the many resulting recommendations is to conduct lineups as soon as possible after the occurrence of the criminal incident under investigation, when details regarding both the incident and the suspect (particularly his or her facial features) remain fresh in the memory of the identifying witness, and to require the investigatory unit to include these systemic variables in its report of the lineup.
-One of the Commission's significant recommendations in this context is not to rely solely on a single piece of identification evidence obtained by reviewing a mugshot album.
+The Commission recommended, among other measures: conducting lineups as soon as possible after the criminal incident under investigation, when details regarding both the incident and the suspect (particularly his or her facial features) remain fresh in the memory of the eyewitness, and requiring the investigatory body to include these systemic variables in its report of the lineup.
+One of the Commission’s significant recommendations in this context is that courts should not rely solely on a single piece of eyewitness identification evidence obtained by an eyewitness review of a police photograph album.